 Greentown Labs Board Member

-Trained as a field biologist, Secretary Theoharides began her policy career working in Washington, D.C. at the National Sustainable Agriculture Coalition and Defenders of Wildlife.
-During her time in D.C., Secretary Theoharides worked on the federal farm bill and conservation policy, and helped establish a national program that partnered with federal and state agencies to incorporate climate change adaptation into policy, budgets, and planning.
+Trained as a field biologist, Theoharides began her policy career working in Washington, D.C. at the National Sustainable Agriculture Coalition and Defenders of Wildlife.
+During her time in D.C., Theoharides worked on the federal farm bill and conservation policy, and she helped establish a national program that partnered with federal and state agencies and land trusts to incorporate biodiversity protection and climate change adaptation into policy, budgets, and planning.

 After returning to Massachusetts, Katie served as the Executive Director of the Hilltown Land Trust and founded Theoharides Consulting, which provided climate and environmental policy analysis, strategic planning, and facilitation to universities, government agencies, and nonprofits.

 Theoharides received a B.A. in Ecology and Evolutionary Biology from Dartmouth College and a Master of Science in Ecology and Environmental Biology from the University of Massachusetts-Boston.